Accelerating the transition to a circular economy

 The government can use targeted price incentives (market incentives) to guide the country towards a circular economy.
 This can encourage manufacturers to opt for recycled or bio-based materials, and consumers to choose sustainable products.

 Examples of market incentives:

-- higher prices for products whose manufacture is bad for the environment;
+- higher prices for products whose manufacture is bad for nature and the environment;

 - financial benefits for companies that use resources as sustainably and efficiently as possible.

 Unlike in normal procurement procedures, circular procurement involves considering at the outset what will happen to a product once it has reached the end of its life.
-The principle is that it should be possible to reuse or repurpose its parts or materials.
+The principle is that the product will be put to optimal use again after its life cycle.
 It is important that products and component materials retain their value.
 Waste paper can, for instance, be used to make toilet paper.

 The government is keen to set an example in the transition to a circular economy.
-All public authorities in the Netherlands will together strive to prevent a million tonnes of carbon emissions through circular procurement.
+The government's ambition is to work with all public authorities to save 1 megaton of CO2 through circular procurement.
 Rijkswaterstaat, for example, is experimenting with building a viaduct from reusable components, and the Ministry of Defence is having parts of its equipment made from recycled parts of old military equipment.

 Would you like to get involved in circular procurement (in Dutch)?
 PIANOo has some practical tips.